cloodei/apt_attendance/README.md

 NEXT_PUBLIC_CLERK_SIGN_IN_URL=/login
 NEXT_PUBLIC_CLERK_SIGN_IN_FORCE_REDIRECT_URL=/dashboard

-# API endpoint exposed by FastAPI
+# API endpoint exposed by FastAPI, should be in-line with API_BASE_URL of the backend/.env
 NEXT_PUBLIC_API_BASE="http://127.0.0.1:8080"
 ```